 It’s Not Easy Being Green: An Introduction to Green Chemistry and Green Engineering

 Science and engineering continue to allow humanity to push the boundaries of what is possible, and to accomplish wondrous and previously unimaginable things.
 The downside of many of our greatest technological advances, however, has been the generation of pollution in various forms.
 From non-degradable plastics and microplastics accumulating in our oceans and the chemicals and synthetic hormones now found in our water sources, to contaminants and greenhouse gases accumulating in the air we breathe, we now, as a species, face important new challenges.
 We have the opportunity to rethink our approach to development and to adopt practices that will minimize the environmental impact of our activities.
 This course explores the immediate challenges we face in managing and minimizing pollution and waste, and discusses the 12 principles of green chemistry and engineering that scientist and engineers must consider when developing new technologies and designs.
 The focus will be placed on water and air pollution, the technologies available for their management, principles of sustainable development and waste minimization, and environmental impact assessment through tools like life-cycle analysis and environmental system analysis.
-Students will discuss their ideas with classmates and faculty members during research presentations and will have the opportunity to visit industrial facilities that integrate green policies and processes into their operations.
+Students will discuss their ideas with classmates and faculty members during research presentations.
 Although technical material will be covered, no specific technical background is necessary, and the course is open to anyone interested in green technology.

 – Qiuyu Chen, VSP Applied Science Student, 2019